-Losing a loved one is simply devastating.
-It turns your life upside down – whether you were ‘prepared’ for it or if it came completely out of the blue.
+Losing a loved one can be simply devastating.
+It turns your life upside down – whether you were ‘prepared’ for it, or if it came completely out of the blue.

 Registering a death